History of computing: Personal computers

-The metal–oxide–silicon field-effect transistor (MOSFET), also known as the MOS transistor, was invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
-It was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
+The metal–oxide–silicon field-effect transistor (MOSFET), also known as the MOS transistor, was invented at Bell Labs between 1955 and 1960, It was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
 The MOSFET made it possible to build high-density integrated circuit chips.
 The MOSFET is the most widely used transistor in computers, and is the fundamental building block of digital electronics.

 The silicon-gate MOS integrated circuit was developed by Federico Faggin at Fairchild Semiconductor in 1968.
 This led to the development of the first single-chip microprocessor, the Intel 4004.
 The Intel 4004 was developed as a single-chip microprocessor from 1969 to 1970, led by Intel's Federico Faggin, Marcian Hoff, and Stanley Mazor, and Busicom's Masatoshi Shima.
 The chip was mainly designed and realized by Faggin, with his silicon-gate MOS technology.
 The microprocessor led to the microcomputer revolution, with the development of the microcomputer, which would later be called the personal computer (PC).

 Most early microprocessors, such as the Intel 8008 and Intel 8080, were 8-bit.
 Texas Instruments released the first fully 16-bit microprocessor, the TMS9900 processor, in June 1976.
 They used the microprocessor in the TI-99/4 and TI-99/4A computers.